 \section{Abstract}

-Numerous applications, from industrial non-destructive imaging through ultra-sensitive photon counting to various implementations of solid-state quantum computers require low temperatures for their sensor and processor chips.
-Replacing the bulky cryo-liquid based cooling stages of cryo-enabled instruments by chip scale refrigeration is envisioned to disruptively reduce the system size similarly as microprocessors did for computers.
-Chip scale cooling has been demonstrated with electronic refrigerators based on tunnel junctions in the sub-1~K temperature range.
-Here, we extend the operation temperature to above 2~K, thereby, bridging the gap between electronic and pulse tube refrigerators.
-We report on scalable Al--AlOx--Nb superconducting tunnel junction cooler technology that can deliver electronic cooling power of $\sim$mW/mm$^2$, which is enough to demonstrate significant electron temperature reduction of 0.82~K against the phonon bath at 2.4~K (34\% relative cooling).
-Our work shows that the key material of integrated superconducting circuits--niobium--enables powerful cryogenic refrigerator technology.
-This result is a prerequisite for practical cryogenic chip scale refrigerators and, at the same time, it introduces a new electro-thermal tool for quantum heat transport experiments.
+Replacing the bulky cryoliquid-based cooling stages of cryoenabled instruments by chip-scale refrigeration is envisioned to disruptively reduce the system size similar to microprocessors did for computers.
+Electronic refrigerators based on superconducting tunnel junctions have been anticipated to provide a solution, but reaching the necessary above the 1-K operation temperature range has remained a goal out of reach for several decades.
+We show efficient electronic refrigeration by Al-AlO$_x$-Nb superconducting tunnel junctions starting from bath temperatures above 2 K. The junctions can deliver electronic cooling power up to approximately mW/mm$^2$, which enables us to demonstrate tunnel-current-driven electron temperature reduction from 2.4 K to below 1.6 K (34\% relative cooling) against the phonon bath.
+Our work shows that the key material of integrated superconducting circuits—niobium—enables powerful cryogenic refrigerator technology.
+This result is a prerequisite for practical cryogenic chip-scale refrigerators and, at the same time, it introduces a new electrothermal tool for quantum heat-transport experiments.